A-s-academy/demo-website-/README.md

 ## Setup

-You will need to install Material-UI by running npm install @material-ui/core.
+You will need to install Material-UI by running `npm install @material-ui/core`.
 You can then include this code in your React app and deploy it to Github Pages using the steps outlined in the Github Pages documentation.